Spencerley/tech257-cicd-app/jenkins.md

 ## CD
 1. Create as EC2 we used - ami-02f0341ac93c96375
-2. Then create an enw Jenkins job follow the same steps for CI with the git hub and ssh.
+2. Then create a new Jenkins job follow the same steps for CI with the git hub and ssh.
 3. In build environment add an SSH Agent to the EC2
     ![ssh agent](images-md/ssh_agent.png)
 4. In execute shell add the following